harness/developer-hub/docs/continuous-error-tracking/get-started/agent-onboarding-wizard.md

 2. Make the necessary changes to the configuration settings, and then select Save.

-   The newly saved configuration will appear in the Agent configuration tab.
+   The newly saved configuration appears in the Agent configuration tab.

 ## Edit an Agent configuration